The Book of Sir Thomas More: Piece by Piece – Sunday 12th April 2026 from 1pm at the White Bear Theatre, Kennington

 The last Royal National Theatre production from the wider pre-modern period was Edward II in late 2013 – (we are not including 2015’s Everyman as it was a top down rewrite, or plays from after 1642.)
 It is possible we have missed a play here, it’s a bit tricky to search for past productions, but we think this is accurate.
 They have now announced no plays into 2026.
 We await future announcements.

 The last Globe production from the wider pre-modern period was The Duchess of Malfi in early 2024 – we are not including events where only a few scenes from a play have been read.
-There are no productions planned for 2025.
+They have now announced no plays into 2026.
 We await future announcements.

 Wyrd Revels – Performed on 21-25th October at the White Bear in Kennington.
 Our Revels seasons are where we perform script in hand performances, recording for the podcast.
 We recorded five shows across the week, with a few bonus events.
 The full line up of plays was…